Life’s a beach with these 14 best beaches in Singapore to visit with the kiddos

 12. Sembawang Park

 Sembawang Park and its grassy stretch that becomes a sandy beach, is in the north of Singapore, facing the straits of Johor.
 For kids, don’t miss the nearby Sembawang Playground in a maritime theme.
-Apart from beach fun and swimming there are BBQ pits, a Petanque court, and jogging paths.
+It’s one of the best beaches in the area and you can swim, use BBQ pits, a Petanque court, and jogging paths.
 There are some historical aspects of the park that make this area of interest, too.
 Here you can get a glimpse of Singapore’s naval heritage.
 Walk along the restored old pathways used during the British occupation or visit the Beaulieu House, the Sembawang jetty, the remains of the 1920s Seletar Pier, and Sembawang Shipyard, which was a British Naval Base from 1938 to 1968.

 Nearby Dining: Seaside Beaulieu House